 Your breasts are made up of connective tissues that include a system of milk ducts — tiny passages that carry milk to the nipples.
-Mammary duct ectasia occurs when a milk duct beneath the nipple becomes wider (dilated), blocked or clogged with a sticky substance and inflamed.
+Mammary duct ectasia occurs when a milk duct beneath the nipple widens, becoming blocked or clogged with a sticky substance and inflamed.

 Experts don't know exactly what causes mammary duct ectasia.
 Some speculate the cause to be associated with: